-Funds may only be requested for expenses directly related to the activities of the project such as:
+Funds may only be requested for expenditures directly related to the activities of the project such as:

-- Security assessments (report and consultation fees) not to exceed 25% of total project cost.
+- Security assessments (report and consultation fees) not to exceed 25% of total project cost and must be completed post project approval.
 Recipients who have received a Crime Prevention through Environmental Design (CPTED) assessment from a police service will not be eligible for reimbursement of any subsequent security assessments;

 - Minor construction related to the project (contractor fees, labour, equipment rental, installation fees);

 - Minor renovation related to the project (ex: renovations to the main entrance or lobby area of a building to enhance the security).
 Public Safety Canada contribution for minor renovations cannot exceed $35,000 per project;